quickshiftin/php-pdf-invoice/README.md

     public function getSaleDate();
 }
 ```

+### Implementation suggestion
+Since these are `interface`s, you can create a new class that wraps your existing OrderItem objects.
+If there are no name collisions you could also consider implementing directly on your existing OrderItem class.

 ### Building PDFs
 This system uses [`Zend_Pdf`](https://framework.zend.com/manual/1.10/en/zend.pdf.html) (from ZF1) under the hood.
 The package provides `Quickshiftin\Pdf\Invoice\Factory` which is a wrapper for instantiating classes from `Zend_Pdf`.
 You'll use these objects to customize the appearance of your PDFs.